What Is Generalized Anxiety Disorder?

 For people struggling with co-occurring addiction and anxiety, it’s crucial to know the addictive potential of medications before starting on any new treatment plan.
 Make sure your doctor knows about any substance abuse in your past so they can help you find a non-addictive treatment solution for anxiety.

-Some of the most common anti-anxiety and antidepressants that may be prescribed include:
+Some of the most common medications that may be prescribed include:

-These medications may be used short-term or long-term, depending on the severity of the person’s condition.
+These medications may be used in the short term or the long term, depending on the severity of the person’s condition.
 It is extremely important for individuals to keep an open line of communication with their doctor while taking any prescription medication.

 People with generalized anxiety disorder and co-occurring addiction should seek professional treatment to help manage their conditions.
 If left untreated, these conditions can become more severe and negatively impact a person’s life for years.